ferrandi/PandA-bambu/documentation/evolvehls/provider-turnkey-design.md

 ## PAF-02 portable task contracts

 PAF-02 adds versioned, client-neutral role, task, result, policy-overlay, and selection contracts under `agentic/schemas/`.
+JSON Schemas define the portable structural contract.
+Python validators enforce both those structural checks and semantic invariants that JSON Schema cannot conveniently express, including uniqueness by `model_id` and cross-field relationships.
 Tracked roles and fixtures contain only fictional data.
 Task and result contracts are declarative records; they do not configure a client or launch work.
 Validation evidence remains missing or `null` when it was not collected.

 `agentctl catalog sync` accepts an explicitly supplied imported catalog and an optional local overlay, then writes a deterministic normalized snapshot.